KankakeeCommunityCollege/recover-newsroom/_posts/2024-05-28-spring-2024-president-s-list-announced.md

 video_link: https://youtu.be/4d2LkGjg5bM
 press_release: false
 ---
-The following students have been named to the President’s List at Kankakee Community College for the Spring 2024 term.
+The following students have been named to the President’s List at Kankakee Community College for the Spring 2024 semester.

 To be named to the President’s List, a student must maintain a grade point average of 3.80 or higher and be enrolled in six or more credit hours.